 Cruises are often touted as the easiest way for those with disabilities to travel.
-And that is true if you consider only embarkation and disembarkation at your home port.
-Those wide, long ramps are ideal for wheelchairs.
+And that is true if you consider only embarkation and disembarkation from the departure/arrival cruise terminal.
+Those wide, long ramps are ideal for wheelchairs and walkers.

-Ships that anchor offshore have to tender their passengers ashore by boat.
-The tender may be from the ship or a small boat hired locally.
+Some Caribbean ports are not mobility friendly because of the lack of facilities or harbor for a cruise ship to dock.
+Instead, ships have to anchor offshore and send passengers by small tender boats.
+The tender most often is provided by the ship itself but it could also be a small boat hired locally.
 Local boats come in all sizes and with various varieties of comfort.
-And the local boatmen may have no experience dealing with someone confined to a wheelchair.
+The local boatmen may have no experience dealing with someone confined to a wheelchair.

 There is the sales pitch (and myth) that the crew is always willing and able to carry a wheelchair down the gangway no matter how steep and how rough the seas.